arjun0502/flashcard-generation-agent/README.md

 ## Interactive Study Session

-The interactive study session provides a command-line interface where users can rate flashcards during their study session and get personalized adaptive decks.
-When using `--study-session`, you can:
+The interactive study session allows users to rate flashcards during their study and get personalized adaptive decks.
+This feature is available in both the CLI and web app interfaces.

+### How It Works

 1. **Study Session**: Rate each flashcard on difficulty (1-5)
-   - The CLI displays flashcards one at a time with questions and answers
+   - **CLI**: Flashcards are displayed one at a time in the terminal.
+Press Enter to reveal answers, then enter a difficulty rating.
+   - **Web App**: Use the Study tab to go through flashcards.
+Type your answer, reveal the correct answer, then rate difficulty using the numbered buttons.
-   - Collects difficulty ratings (1-5 scale) from the user
-   - Packages the ratings into a `StudySession` object for analysis
+   - The system collects difficulty ratings (1-5 scale) and packages them into a `StudySession` object for analysis
+   - Rating scale: 1 = Already know well, 2 = Easy, 3 = Moderate, 4 = Difficult, 5 = Very difficult

 2. **Gap Analysis**: AI identifies what you know well, weak areas, and critical gaps
-   - When combined with knowledge gap analysis, this enables adaptive learning where the agent modifies the deck based on user performance
+   - Analyzes your performance patterns from the study session ratings
+   - Identifies strong areas, areas needing improvement, and critical knowledge gaps
    - Uses `analyze_knowledge_gaps()` from `openai_client.py` to analyze performance

 3. **Adaptive Deck**:
    - Removes cards you've mastered (rated 1)
    - Adds targeted gap-filling cards for concepts you struggled with
-   - Creates personalized deck based on your knowledge level
+   - Creates a personalized deck based on your knowledge level

+### Starting a Study Session

+- **CLI**: Use the `--study-session` flag: `python main.py lecture_notes.pdf --study-session`
+- **Web App**: Navigate to the Study tab after generating flashcards and click "Start Study Session"

-### Example Study Session Flow
+### Example Study Session Flow (CLI)

 ```
 Would you like to start a study session? (y/n): y